RafaelGSS/blog/priv/posts/node-cpu-profiler.md

 # Node CPU Profiler

-How we can meansure the performance?
+How we can measure the performance?

-If you are a software engineer, you have already thought about the performance of your nodejs application.
+If you are a software engineer, you have already thought about the performance of your Node.js application.
 And probably saw the feature flag: `--inspect` or `--inspect-brk` to enable CDT(Chrome Dev Tools) and measure performance from there.

 Well, that is nice, but sometimes it is not enough.
 First of all, following the principles of other great engineers,